-- Applicants placed outside the district by the Council into accommodation with a supported housing provider will retain any local connection for the purposes of qualifying for the Housing Register. - Applicants placed outside the district by the Council into temporary accommodation under the homelessness legislation will retain a local connection for the purposes of qualifying for the Housing Register. - Where an applicant has been assisted by the Council with privately rented accommodation through the Rent Deposit Bond Scheme (to prevent homelessness) and that accommodation is outside of the district, the applicant will be assessed as still having a local connection whilst they remain in that accommodation. - Where someone is in an institution outside of the district they will be treated as having a local connection if they can show that they were placed there from an address in Mole Valley and documentary evidence can be provided to support this.

-- Where, for example, applicants are fleeing domestic abuse or are other vulnerable people for whom returning to their area of origin would place them at risk, and there is third party evidence of the risk e.g. from the Police, Probation, Adult Social Care and Children's Services etc. The information will be reviewed on a case by case basis by the Housing Options Manager, who will make a decision on whether the exemption should be granted. - Where the applicant provides documentary evidence that can be verified to show that they have special circumstances through which a local connection has been established with the district.
-This will be reviewed on a case by case basis by the Housing Options Manager, who will make a decision on whether a connection has been established.
-Where the evidence is unclear and or ambiguous a Corporate Head will review the evidence and make a decision. - A care leaver, who is the responsibility of Surrey County Council, is exempt from the local connection criteria of this scheme until they reach the age of 25. - Where a household has approached the Council as homeless and hasbeen accepted as being owed the full duty under the homelessness legislation, they will be able to join the housing register if they do not have a local connection.
-They will be placed in Band 3.
+- Applicants placed outside the district by Mole Valley District Council into accommodation with a supported housing provider will retain any local connection for the purposes of qualifying for the Housing Register. - Applicants placed outside the district by Mole Valley District Council into temporary accommodation under the homelessness legislation will retain a local connection for the purposes of qualifying for the Housing Register. - Where an applicant has been assisted by Mole Valley District Council with privately rented accommodation through the Home Choice Plus Scheme and that accommodation is outside of the district, the applicant will be assessed as still having a local connection whilst they remain in that accommodation. - Where someone is in an institution outside of the district they will be treated as having a local connection if they can show that they were placed there from an address in Mole Valley and that they had up until that point a local connection (as described above) with Mole Valley, and documentary evidence can be provided to support this. - Where applicants are fleeing domestic abuse or are other vulnerable people for whom either remaining in, or returning to their area of origin would place them at risk, the information will be reviewed on a case-by-case basis by the Housing Solutions Team Leader, who will make a decision on whether the exemption should be granted.
+Consideration will be made as to whether the households have had settled accommodation since leaving their area of original where they were at risk. - Where the applicant provides documentary evidence that can be verified to show that they have special circumstances through which a local connection has been established with the district.
+This will be reviewed on a case-by-case basis by the Housing Solutions Team Leader, who will make a decision on whether a connection has been established. - A care leaver, who is the responsibility of Surrey County Council, is exempt from the local connection criteria of this scheme until they reach the age of 21.
+This will be extended to the age of 25 if they receive extended care from Surrey County Council Children Services.